caes27/rocknbot_qa_pairs/iddm_qa_pairs.md

 - # Question/Answer Pair 67

-Question: In RadiantOne v8.1, what is the cn=staging naming context used for?
+Question: In RadiantOne Identity Data Management v8.1, what is the cn=staging naming context used for?

 Answer: CN=staging is the location where auto-generated views used for joins are mounted.
 Cache refresh configuration for secondary views auto-created from joins, must be managed from the cn=staging naming context > CACHE tab​.

 - # Question/Answer Pair 68

-Question: In RadiantOne v8.1, how do you configure joins in virtual identity views?
+Question: In RadiantOne Identity Data Management v8.1, how do you configure joins in virtual identity views?

 Answer: On the OBJECT BUILDER tab for the selected naming context, use the ADD COMPONENT menu to add objects.
 Then use the ADD COMPONENT menu to add a join configuration to the canvas.
 The join configuration dictates the attributes from the primary and secondary objects to based on the join on.

 - # Question/Answer Pair 69

-Question: In RadiantOne v8.1, what is the DYNAMIC GROUPS configuration on the SPECIAL ATTRIBUTES HANDLING tab used for?
+Question: In RadiantOne Identity Data Management v8.1, what is the DYNAMIC GROUPS configuration on the SPECIAL ATTRIBUTES HANDLING tab used for?

 Answer: Dictating that RadiantOne should evaluate the dynamic group membership automatically and return the explicit members as part of the member multi-valued attribute.